-Activity Specific Consequence Chart for First Offense for Possession or Use of Illegal Substances of Competitions Length of Suspension from Competition 1 - 9 2 games/competitions/performances
+Activity Specific Consequence Chart for First Offense for Possession or Use of Illegal Substances ("Consequence Chart")

-Understanding that each extracurricular activity offered in GPPSS schools has a different number of competitions and activities, the following chart that includes ranges will be used to determine the consequence metered out to students for violating the Possession or Use of Illegal Substances portion of this code of conduct.
+Because each extracurricular activity offered in GPPSS schools has a different number of competitions and activities, the following chart will be used to determine the competition suspension consequence for violating the Possession or Use of Illegal Substances or Supporting the Use of Illegal Substances portions of this Code of Conduct.

+Number of Games/Competitions/Performances Length of Suspension

+1 - 9 2 games/competitions/performances

 10-18 3 games/competitions/performances

 19-27 4 games/competitions/performances

 28-36 5 games/competitions/performances

 36-45 6 games/competitions/performances

-Definition of 'competition': For the chart above a competition is defined as one complete activity.
-For example, one competition in football would be equal to one game.
+Definition of 'competition': For the chart above, a competition is defined as one complete competitive or performance activity (does not include practices, scrimmages, or rehearsals).
+By way of example only, one competition in football would be equal to one game.
 One competition in wrestling would be equal to all the matches in one specific meet/invitational.
 One competition in theater would be equal to one performance (not dress rehearsal.)
 All calculations using this chart shall be based on the initially scheduled number of competitions identified at the start of the season or activity.